hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/_examples/iop/test_upload.md

 Remember to replace the mock responses with proper validation based on the `iop` library's response structure.
 This will ensure your tests are as realistic as possible to actual functionality.

-This improved solution is robust, avoids potential errors, and demonstrates best practices for writing effective pytest tests.
+This improved solution is robust, avoids potential errors, and demonStartes best practices for writing effective pytest tests.
 Remember to adjust the mocks and test cases based on the actual implementation of the `iop` module.